2JZGE Na-T TT Ecu Mod

 look at this diagram from a 95 supra for pin locations (I don't have the SC one right now).

-the power wire should always be black/orange, and the IGF is always red/yellow... the tach wire is usually black or black white..
+the power wire is usually black/orange, and the IGF is usually red/yellow... the tach wire is usually black or black white..

 the rest well the vary from year to year